Agent: Instructions & Memory

 A quick decision guide:

-- Should every collaborator on this project know this? → Project Memory.
+- Should every collaborator on this project follow it?
+Use Project Instructions.

-If you find yourself typing the same correction into chat session after session, that's a sign it belongs in Personal Memory (or, if it applies to everyone, in Project or Organization Memory).
+If you find yourself typing the same correction session after session, that is a sign it belongs in an Instruction.
+If it applies to everyone, put it in Project or Organization Instructions.
 The Agent will usually offer to save it for you.

 Limits